FezFamiliar/Web-Vulnerabilities/README.md

 ## Useful Number Theory Facts

 `If we have a few random multiples of n, with large probability their GCD will be equal to n`

+## Error Massages and what they mean
+`Moved Permanently` ----> Used when the requested URL has been moved.
+The response should contain in the Location header the URL where the resource now resides.

+`Bad Request 400` ----> Syntax Error

+`Unauthorized 401` ---> Username and password required

+`Forbidden 403` ----> The server won't allow you to visit the requested file

+`Not Found 404` ---> The request file doesn't exist on the server

+`Method Not Allowed` ---> Used when a request is made with a method that is not supported for the requested URL.
+The Allow header should be included in the response to tell the client what methods are allowed on the requested resource.

+`Gone 410` ----> Similar to 404, but the server once held the resource.

+`Internal Server Error 500` ----> Something has gone wrong on the server